jackjliew/ai-openscale/connect-ml.md

     client.data_mart.get_details()
     ```

+## Working with the Custom machine learning engine

-## Bind your `Custom` machine learning engine
+### Bind your Custom machine learning engine

-- A non-WML engine is bound as `Custom`, meaning that this is just metadata; there is no direct integration with the non-WML service.
+- A non-WML engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-WML service.

     ```python
     custom_engine_credentials = {